rewriting/tom/doc/reference/Tom.md

 ### Backquote construct

-Backquote construct (`` ` ``) can be used to build an algebraic term or to retrieve the value of a variable (a variable instantiated by pattern-matching).
+Backquote construct (`` ` ``) can be used to build an algebraic term or to retrieve the value of a Tom variable (a variable instantiated by pattern-matching).

 ```java
 BackQuoteTerm	::=	['`'] CompositeTerm